malighters/Sysprog_2/README.md

 # Finite Automaton Analyzer

-This repository contains the implementation of a finite automaton, a fundamental concept in computer science for recognizing regular languages 📚.
-The implementation is available in both Python 🐍 and C 🌐.
+This repository contains the implementation of a finite automaton, a fundamental concept in computer science for recognizing regular languages.
+The implementation is available in C.

 ## Features
 - **Read Automaton from File:** Parse the finite automaton configuration from a text file.